state-hiu/SecondaryCities2/events/_posts/2016-06-14-dynamic-map-symp-page-2.md

     vector_data:
     body_title: Abstract
     body: |
-          Most private organizations and government agencies are looking to reduce field data collection costs and improve the effectiveness of their field data collection.
+          Most private &#58; &#58; &#58;organizations and government agencies are looking to reduce field data collection costs and improve the effectiveness of their field data collection.
 As a growing trend mobile devices such as smartphones and tablets are a great way to do that.
 In order to get the best bang for the buck you need to use a commercial off-the-shelf solution that will adequately replace the multitude of tools that are taken into the field today, reduce time in the field, and collect a wide range of field data.
 Spike accomplishes that task.

   - title: Carto DB Intro & Demo
     banner_image: